howonlee/mertonon/docs/v0_4_roadmap.md

 - [x] Intro validation

 - [x] Intro BE
-- [ ] FE intro hero display
+- [x] FE intro hero display - get it to exist

-- [ ] Fold login validation into validation set
+- [x] Login, no sessions just make the thing

-- [ ] Fold other API validation thingies into validations
+- [x] Check intro FE manually
-- [ ] Login
+- [x] Intro validations - avoid the middleware i guess, make another wrapping thing? error out of some kind?
-- [ ] Logout
+- [ ] Check intro FE manually again
-- [ ] Test txn macro state - get it to work with the test handler somehow
+- [ ] Check login manually
-- [ ] Intro test, get it to work
+- [ ] Hook login to sessions
-- [ ] FE testing yakshave
+- [ ] FE authn and authz hookup after login
-- [ ] FE hero tests, incl. switching things
+- [ ] Intro, login redirection semantics

-- [ ] FE authn and authz
+- [ ] Error screens for non logged in stuff
-- [ ] FE authn and authz testing
+- [ ] Get intro BE test to work in any db state by hooking it harder to macro somehow

-- [ ] Error screens
+- [ ] Exception handler that returns 400 instead of 500
-- [ ] Kill the authn feature flag
+- [ ] Build CI
 - [ ] Change usage docs
 - [ ] Changelog
 - [ ] Futz around a bit